-Occupational Health & Safety Technician Example Collect data on work environments for analysis by occupational health and safety specialists.
+Occupational Health & Safety Technician Definition Collect data on work environments for analysis by occupational health and safety specialists.
 Implement and conduct evaluation of programs designed to limit chemical, physical, biological, and ergonomic risks to workers.

 - Maintain logbooks of daily activities, including areas visited or activities performed.